Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Results and analysis

-In the intersectional domain, for the class GAN, the measure DP is very low for the pairs involving the light skin female, i.e., \{Light skin Female vs. Light skin Male\}, \{Dark skin Female vs. Light skin Female\} and \{Light skin Female vs. Dark skin Male\}.
-Particularly for the pairs \{Dark skin Female vs. Light skin Female\} and \{Light skin Female vs. Dark skin Male\}, DP is less than the threshold of 0.80 and indicates high bias.
+In the intersectional domain, for the class GAN, the measure DP is very low for the pairs involving light skin female {group}, i.e., \{Light skin Female vs. Light skin Male\} (\underline{L+F} $\times$ L+M), \{Dark skin Female vs. Light skin Female\} (D+F $\times$ \underline{L+F}) and \{Light skin Female vs. Dark skin Male\} (\underline{L+F} $\times$ D+M).
+Particularly for the pairs \{Dark skin Female vs. Light skin Female\} and \{Light skin Female vs. Dark skin Male\}, {the measure} DP is less than the threshold of 0.80, {which indicates the existence of intersectional bias}.
 Similarly in class Real also, pairs involving the light skin female group show bias with very low values for DP and even EO.
-That is, there exist bias in the \{Light skin Female vs. Light skin Male\}, \{Dark skin Female vs. Light skin Female\} and \{Light skin Female vs. Dark skin Male\} intersectional pairs.
-The intensity (confidence) plots of a set of unbiased and biased pairs in the intersectional domain are shown in \cref{fig_3bias_result_vit_unbiased,fig_3bias_result_vit_biased}.
-The \cref{fig_3bias_result_vit_dmxlm,fig_3bias_result_vit_dfxlm} are the intensity predictions of the unbiassed intersectional pairs \{Dark skin Male vs. Light skin Male\} and \{Light skin Female vs. Light skin Male\}, and it can be observed that there is not much difference in prediction intensities within these pairs, for both the classes, GAN and Real.
-Whereas, in \cref{fig_3bias_result_vit_dfxlf,fig_3bias_result_vit_lfxdm} of the biassed intersectional pairs \{Dark skin Female vs. Light skin Female\} and \{Light skin Female vs. Dark skin Male\} there is comparatively much more difference in prediction intensities within these pairs, for both the classes, GAN and Real.
+That is, pairwise bias analysis measures could unveil the existence of bias in the \{Light skin Female vs. Light skin Male\}, \{Dark skin Female vs. Light skin Female\} and \{Light skin Female vs. Dark skin Male\} intersectional pairs.
+The prediction intensity (confidence) plots of the images of intersectional pairs in the bias evaluation corpora that show unbiased and biased results are given in figure \ref{fig_3bias_result_vit_unbiased} and \ref{fig_3bias_result_vit_biased}, respectively.
+The horizontal axes of the plots indicate images in the bias evaluation corpora (that contains a total of 500 GAN/Real images) and the vertical axis indicates the prediction intensity score of each of these images.
+For the unbiassed intersectional pair \{Dark skin Male vs. Light skin Male\} (in figure \ref{fig_3bias_result_vit_unbiased}), it can be observed that there is not much difference in prediction intensities within the pairs for both GAN and Real classes.
+Whereas, in figure \ref{fig_3bias_result_vit_biased}, the comparatively much greater difference in prediction intensities within the pairs for both GAN and Real classes, subsidize the quantitative results in table \ref{table_3bias_vit} that indicates the existence of bias in the intersectional pair \{Light skin Female vs. Dark skin Male\}.